libp2p/observer-toolkit/README.md

  - A mock data server can be started using the command `npm run mock-sock` with optional flags below.
 The predefined url `ws://127.0.0.1:8080/` can be used to connect.
  - To connect to real live LibP2P data, find the port on which the `introspect` server is running and connect to that appending `/introspect`.
 For example, if it runs locally on port 12345, connect to `ws://localhost:12345/introspect`.

-## Mock server
+## Mock data

-To run your own mock server that randomly generates data, start it from the `samples` folder using `npm run mock-sock`.
+To run generate mock data that simulates a LibP2P network with randomised activity, use one of these two commands:

+- `npm run mock-sock` starts a mock data server on port 8080 that can be connected to via a websocket
+- `npm run mock-file` writes a mock data file that can be uploaded

+Both [accept several options](tree/master/packages/samples/readme.md) to define certain aspects of the mock P2P network or output.

 ## REPL